-We have apportioned among them their livelihood in this world [in such a manner that] We have exalted some in status above others so that they can mutually serve each other.
+We have apportioned among them their livelihood in this world [in such a manner that]

 By creating various classes of people, the Almighty is testing whether the big and the small, the high and the low create a society based on co-operation and respect or create disorder in the world by disregarding the role each person has been ordained to play.
 The latter attitude would, of course, lead them to humiliation in this world and to a grievous doom in the Hereafter.
 The Qur’an says:

 We are trying you by giving you happiness and sorrow, to test you, and unto Us you will be returned.
 (21:35)